'Advance Australia Fair II'

 Respect for all grows there.

-The verse then moves to those who have immigrated to Australia and speaks of Australians becoming a nation which respects its ancient history and works together to achieve prosperity.
+The verse then moves to those who have immigrated to Australia and speaks of Australians becoming a nation which respects its ancient history and works together with new arrivals to achieve security and prosperity.
 These lines represent a prayer for inclusion of all members of our multi-cultural society and the movement towards a declaration of peace and reconciliation with our First Peoples.

-‘Respect for all grows there’ speaks of the need to conduct our relationships with dignity and mutual respect.
-It echoes the example set by 'Country' in the first verse - sharing her gifts of life without discrimination.
+‘Respect for all grows there’ speaks of the need to conduct our relationships with dignity and mutual respect and without discrimination.